matm/jQuery-File-Upload-Wiki/Options.md

     3. index: The index of the current [File](https://developer.mozilla.org/en/DOM/File) object.
     4. xhr: The [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) object for the current file upload.
 A jQuery iframe node for legacy browsers.
     5. handler: A reference to the uploadHandler, gives access to all handler methods and upload settings.
-       The jQuery File Upload UI Plugin provides the attributes `handler.uploadRow`, `handler.progressbar` and `handler.originalEvent` with references to the uploadRow and progressbar as well as the original onLoad event on a JSON parsing error.
+       The jQuery File Upload UI Plugin provides the attributes `handler.uploadRow`, `handler.progressbar` and `handler.originalEvent` with references to the uploadRow and progressbar as well as the original onLoad event for the JSON parsing error.
 * Example:
 ```js
 function (event, files, index, xhr, handler) {